OpenDriveLab/DriveLM/challenge/README.md

 ### How to View My Submissions?

-You can check the evaluation status of your submissions in the `My submissions` tab on the left panel of the competition space.
-Wait for the `Status` column to become `SUCCESS`, and your public score will be shown.
+You can check the evaluation status of your submissions in the `My submissions` tab on the left panel of the competition space. the `Status` column should show `PROCESSING`.
+Wait for it to become `SUCCESS`, and your public score will be shown.

 You can select a submission and click `Update Selected Submissions` on the bottom to update its evaluation status to the private leaderboard.